awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 **Note**
 For the purposes of this tutorial, you can proceed without a key pair\.
 To use SSH to connect to your instances, create or use a key pair\.

-   When you are ready, select the acknowledgement check box, and then choose **Launch Instances**\.
+   When you are ready, select the acknowledgment check box, and then choose **Launch Instances**\.

 1. Choose **View Instances** to close the confirmation page and return to the console\.